-Beard to Scalp Hair Transplant
+Beard To Hair Transplant

 With the rise of new and more efficient methods of hair extraction through FUE hair transplantation, more options are becoming available to us for expanding the donor hair reserve of balding patients.
 Extracting hair from a beard or facial hair extraction can give us a generous source of quality hair that could be used to restore scalp hair.

-Scalp hair transplant using facial hair might be a great solution for the patients who have a mismatch of donor hair supply and recipient demand.
+A beard to hair transplant might be a great solution for the patients who have a mismatch of donor hair supply and recipient demand.
 This is often seen in advanced stages of hair loss with very limited and poor quality donor hair.
 Men with male pattern baldness who have good quality donor hair usually have an adequate number of grafts to restore all or most of the balding areas.
 However, when donor hair is fine with low density we generally don’t have enough hair to cover the entire head.
 Fine hair provides minimum bulk after transplantation.
 Unlike scalp hair, beard hair is usually much thicker.
 The thicker hair shaft provides more volume after the transplant which is crucial for people with recipient/donor mismatch.

 Facial hair is considered unwanted in many men who shave their faces every day and removing it won’t make any difference in their faces.
 Many men report spending less time shaving their faces on a regular basis which is a plus for them.